natacourby/Disease_ontologies_for_knowledge_graphs/README.md

 6. Load MONDO hierarchy

 add_hierarchy.py has two parameters: ontology_name and naming version (1 or 2)
-where naming version 1 corresponds to cross-reference file column with ontology_name as prefix (EFO_) version 2 means that ontology_name as prefix is not used (e.g. in case of UMLS and MESH)
+* naming version 1 corresponds to cross-reference file column with ontology_name as prefix (EFO_)
+* naming version 2 means that ontology_name is not used as prefix (e.g. in case of UMLS and MESH)

 ```
 python3 ./scripts/add_hierarchy.py MONDO 1